• Skip to primary navigation

 This area is also referred to as the Scogliera del Lungomare Modugno, which means “the seafront cliffs by the statue Modugno.”

-Abbazia di San Vito
+Admire Abbazia di San Vito.

 Polignano a Mare Abbey